Sreehari-Ramesh/Image-recognition-using-AI/README.md

-## AccessiVision - Image Recognition for Accessibility
+## Image Recognition for Accessibility
+Building AI course Project

 ## Summary

-AccessiVision is an AI-based solution that empowers visually impaired individuals to access web content by providing accurate and concise textual descriptions of images encountered during web browsing.
+This is an AI-based solution that empowers visually impaired individuals to access web content by providing accurate and concise textual descriptions of images encountered during web browsing.

 ## Background

-AccessiVision addresses the challenge faced by visually impaired individuals when interacting with images online.
+Project addresses the challenge faced by visually impaired individuals when interacting with images online.
 Visual content is prevalent on the internet, creating a barrier for people with visual impairments.
 This project uses AI and Convolutional Neural Networks (CNNs) to analyze and describe images, enhancing web content accessibility.

 This is how you make a list, if you need one:
 * Limited accessibility for visually impaired users to understand images online.